Identification and Model Testing in Linear Structural Equation Models using Auxiliary Variables

 In some cases an instrumental set may not exist for $C$, but one exists for $C^{'}$, where $C\subset C^{'}$.
 Conversely, there may not be an instrumental set for $C^{'}$, but there is one for $C\subset C^{'}$.
 As a result, we may have to check all possible subsets of a variable's coefficients in order to determine whether a given subset is identifiable using auxiliary instrumental sets.
-This search can be simplified somewhat by noting that if $E$ is a \emph{connected edge set} (defined below) with no instrumental set, then there is no superset $E^{'}$ with an instrumental set.

-\begin{mydef} \citep{chen:etal14} For an arbitrary variable, $V$, let $Pa_1 , Pa_2 , ... , Pa_k$ be the unique partition of Pa(V) such that any two parents are placed in the same subset, $Pa_i$, whenever they are connected by an unblocked path.
-A \emph{connected edge set} with head $V$ is a set of directed edges from $Pa_i$ to $V$ for some $i\in \{1, 2, ..., k\}$. \end{mydef}

 The ID algorithm, called $qID$ utilizes $\mathrm{FindQIS}$ to identify as many coefficients as possible in a given model with graph $G$.
-It iterates through each connected edge set and attempts to identify it using $\mathrm{FindQIS}$.
-If it is unable to identify the connected edge set, it then attempts to identify subsets of the connected edge set.
+It iterates through each variable and attempts to identify its parents using $\mathrm{FindQIS}$.
+If it is unable to identify the parents, it then attempts to identify subsets of the parents.